Estimation Stability with Cross Validation (ESCV): Conclusion

 \section{Conclusion}

 Regularization methods are employed to deal with problems in the increasingly common high dimensional setting.
 However, the difficult problem of selecting the associated regularization parameter for interpretation or parameter estimation, is not well studied.
 Our method $ESCV$ is based on estimation stability but also takes into account model fit via $CV$.
 With a similar parallelizable computational cost as $CV$, we have demonstrated that $ESCV$ is an effective alternative to the popular $CV$ for choosing the regularization parameter for the Lasso.
-For the practical situation of dependent predictors, $ESCV$ has an overall performance better than $CV$ for parameter estimation and significantly better for model selection.
-Their prediction performances are comparable, unless the predictors are independent.
-In particular, we found much sparser models of less than half the size in both the real data sets from neuroscience and cell biology without sacrificing prediction accuracy, and these models are more plausible biologically based on subject knowledge.
-We believe this result is not restricted to the Lasso but holds for other regularization methods as well.
+On the whole, $ESCV$ is able to deliver comparable prediction performance as $CV$, and at the same time, do better in terms of other important statistical measures.
+For the practical situation of dependent predictors, $ESCV$ has an overall performance better than $CV$ for parameter estimation and significantly outperforms $CV$ in model selection.
+In particular, we found much sparser models of less than half the size in both the real data sets from neuroscience and cell biology.
+These sparser $ESCV$ models preserves the prediction accuracy of the $CV$ models, and at the same time, are more parsimonious and are corroborated by subject knowledge.
+We believe this result is not restricted to the Lasso but holds for other sparse regularization methods as well.

 We also believe that this method can also be readily extended to the classification problem through the generalized linear model, and leave this to future work.